 At your next CRF review, you should assess whether it is appropriate to re-offer the client BBV testing due to continued risky behaviour.
 The biggest risk factor is sharing needles, but other risks (as detailed on page 6 above) should also be considered.
 If the client has engaged in any behaviour that would put them at risk of reinfection then they should be offered another HCV test.
-If you establish that the client has not been engaged in risky behaviour you should record this as 'assessed as not appropriate to offer' in the 'Hep C intervention status' field.
+If you establish that the client has not been engaged in risky behaviour you should record this as 'assessed as not appropriate to test/re-test' in the 'Hep C intervention status' field.
 There are no longer restrictions on being treated for reinfection and so this should not be a barrier to re-testing.

-Scenario 13.
+Scenario 15.
 At presentation, you have confirmation from the referring provider that the client tested positive for antibodies and PCR/RNA status but had not started treatment.
 What do I record?

-If, in accordance with local protocols, you confirmed the individual tested positive for antibodies and PCR/RNA status with the referring provider and you make a referral to hepatitis C treatment at point of assessment you would record 'yes' in the 'Client referred for hep C treatment' field at the episode level (baseline).
+If, in accordance with local protocols, you confirmed the individual tested positive for antibodies and PCR/RNA status with the referring provider and you make a referral to hepatitis C treatment at point of assessment you would record 'yes' in the 'Client referred for hep C treatment' field at the episode level (baseline), along with the date the referral was made in the 'Referred to hep C treatment date' field (baseline).
 You would record 'assessed as not appropriate to offer' in 'Hep C intervention status', the date that the test took place (likely to be on or before your triage date as in this example the test was carried out by the referring provider) in 'Latest hep C test date' and 'positive' in the 'Hep C test result antibody status' and 'PCR/RNA' fields at the episode level (baseline).